MDMTseng/grblPunch/README.md

 This mode control a stepper motor with only one sensor.
+The D12 digital pin is used to generate pulses that  make the stepper motor move, until the up sensor is detected.